haberdashPI/vscode-master-key/notes.md

   and not very much gain would be had)

 - place frequently used commands near the bottom of the command palette

-- turn keybinding file into markdown documentation of the bindings

-- make it possible to customize when the contextual palette shows up (or have it be hidden entirely unless a keybinding is pressed)

-- choose which modifiers to default to in the visual documentation based on modifier frequency

 - get macro replay working with selection utility commands